This article may contain links from our affiliate partners. Please read how we make money!

 What Wine Pairs Well With Steak?

-Always go with your diner’s favorite if you can, but if they don’t have a favorite, and they like red wine, we suggest a big bold Cabernet Sauvignon.
+Always go with your diner’s favorite if you can, but if they don’t have a favorite and they like red wine, I suggest a big bold Cabernet Sauvignon.

-The reason red wine is so favored for pairing with steaks is that its molecules soften the fat in the steak to release its flavor.
+The reason red wine is so favored for pairing with steaks is that its molecules soften the fat in the steak on pans to release its flavor.

 What Other Foods Go Well With Steak?